 Van life insurance, often in the form of RV insurance, addresses this by covering both the vehicle and its custom interior.

-It also protects personal belongings, like laptops or camping gear, which are essential for your lifestyle.
+It also protects personal belongings, such as laptops or camping gear, which are essential to your lifestyle.
 This specialized coverage ensures you’re not left stranded if something goes wrong.

 Types of Insurance for Van Life